Does Sleep Quality Affect Weight Loss?

 Lead researcher, Dr Vinred Somers, stated: ‘Normally, fat is preferentially deposited subcutaneously or under the skin.
 However, the inadequate sleep appears to redirect fat to the more dangerous visceral compartment.
 So, in the long term, these findings implicate inadequate sleep as a contributor to the epidemics of obesity, cardiovascular and metabolic diseases.’

-We Spend Thirty Per Cent of Our lives Asleep
+We Spend 30% of Our Lives Asleep!

 When you’re sleeping your whole body, including the brain, has a chance to generally rejuvenate itself.
 However, according to the NHS, one in three of us suffers from lack of sleep.
 But, unfortunately, sleep deprivation causes a spike in the stress hormone, cortisol, which in turn increases your appetite.
 Additionally, when you’re feeling stressed, your body craves more carbohydrates.